unrealwork/atsd-use-cases/research/uk-aviation/README.md

 ### Example 3

 This is an advanced example using a graph Widget to show passenger traffic distribution between different UK airports for a given time period.
 This figure shows a single base airport and all of the associated destination airports, which are connected by flight path lines.
 These lines are drawn going from the base airport to airport "x", and from airport "x" back to the base airport.
 Additionally, values from the dataset are projected onto their respective flight-path lines.
-In the figure below, Heathrow is used as the base airport and we can see all the available flight paths to airports across the UK for May 2016.
+In the figure below, Heathrow is used as the base airport showing available flight paths to airports across the UK for May 2016.
 The heavier the flight path lines, the heavier the traffic between the two associated airports.
 The CAA dataset for this figure can be found [here](https://www.caa.co.uk/uploadedFiles/CAA/Content/Standard_Content/Data_and_analysis/Datasets/Airport_stats/Airport_data_2016_05/Table_12_3_Dom_Air_Pax_Route_Analysis_by_Each_Reporting_Airport_PDF.pdf).

 ![Figure 22](./images/Figure22.png)

 The connections between Heathrow and Edinburgh are dark blue, which indicates heavy traffic.
-We can observe that the total passengers in May 2016 from Heathrow to Edinburgh was 95,569, and 92,342 for the trip from Edinburgh to Heathrow.
-We can see 48,566 passengers travelled from Heathrow to Aberdeen, and that 48,577 passengers travelled back from Aberdeen to Heathrow.
-Additionally, observing the figure, a user can observe the fact that there was **no** passenger traffic from quite a number of airports, including Coventry Shoreham, Prestwick, Exeter, and Humberside.
+The total passengers in May 2016 from Heathrow to Edinburgh is 95,569, and 92,342 for the trip from Edinburgh to Heathrow.
+48,566 passengers travelled from Heathrow to Aberdeen, and that 48,577 passengers travelled back from Aberdeen to Heathrow.
+Additionally, observing the figure, a user can observe the fact that there is **no** passenger traffic from several airports, including Coventry Shoreham, Prestwick, Exeter, and Humberside.

 The user can change the base airport quite easily by modifying the configuration.
 You simply need to change the `var baseAirport` setting from `HEATHROW` to any airport for which you would like to see air passenger totals and connectivity.

 ![Figure 25](./images/Figure25.png)

-Let's `var baseAirport` to `MANCHESTER`.
+Set `var baseAirport` to `MANCHESTER`.
 Below is an image with passenger traffic distribution for Manchester to other UK airports for May 2016.

 ![Figure 26](./images/Figure26.png)